 The Rochester Bridge Trust is an ancient charity which was founded in 1399 to provide crossings of the River Medway in Kent.
-It owns the two road bridges and a services bridge at Rochester and part of the Esplanade.
+It owns the two road bridges and a service bridge at Rochester and part of the Esplanade.
 The bridges and roads are provided free of charge to the public.

-The Trust is committed to Supporting Engineering Education and encouraging young people to learn more about civil engineering and bridge building.
+The Trust is committed to supporting engineering education and encouraging young people to learn more about civil engineering and bridge building.